29 Vectors

 \[\left[\begin{array}{r}6.4\\3.0\\-2.5\\17.3\end{array}\right]\ \ \ \left[\begin{array}{r}-14.2\\-6.9\\18.0\\1.5\\-0.3\end{array}\right]\ \ \ \left[\begin{array}{r}5.3\\-9.6\\84.1\\5.7\\-11.3\\4.8\end{array}\right]\ \ \ \cdots\ \ \ \left.\left[\begin{array}{r}7.2\\-4.4\\0.6\\-4.1\\4.7\\\vdots\ \ \\-7.3\\8.3\end{array}\right]\right\} n\]

-Sensible people may consider it mathematical ostentation to promote simple columns of numbers into vectors in high-dimensional space.
+Sensible people may see mathematical ostentation in promoting simple columns of numbers into “vectors in high-dimensional space.”
 But doing so lets us draw the analogy between data and familiar geometrical concepts: lengths, angles, alignment, etc. Operations that are mysterious as a long sequence of arithmetic steps become concrete when seen as geometry.

 There is nothing science-fiction-like about so-called “high-dimensional” spaces; they don’t correspond to a physical place.
 Nevertheless, many-component vectors often appear in advanced physics.
 Famously, the Theory of Relativity involves 4-dimensional space-time.
 The vector representing the state of an ordinary particle contains the position and velocity, \((x, y, z, v_x, v_y, v_z)\), as well as angular velocity: nine dimensions.
 In statistics, engineering, and statistical mechanics, the term degrees of freedom is the preferred alternative to “dimension.”
 Another example: computer-controlled machine tools have 5 degrees of freedom (or more).
 There is a cutting tool with an \(x, y, z\) position and orientation.
 (If ever you start to freak out about the idea of a 10-dimensional space, close your eyes and remember that this is only shorthand for the set of arrays with ten elements.)